WasmEdge/WasmEdge/docs/book/en/src/contribute/installer.md

 * Full Option: `--version VERSION`
 * Description: Install the given VERSION of WasmEdge
 * Available Value: VERSION `0.11.2` or other valid release versions.
+* Note - In case if an invalid or non existing version is suppliead the installer exits with an error.

 ### Install Path
 * Short Option: `-p PATH`
 * Full Option: `--path PATH`
 * Description: Install WasmEdge into the given PATH.
 The default Path is `$HOME/.wasmedge`.
+* Note - In any path other than the ones starting with `/usr` are treated as non system paths in the internals of the installer.
+The consequences are different directory structures for both.

 ### Uninstall existed version